engraving-challenges/winterwind/MuseScore-1-3/bertalan-fodor/README.md

 - Moved articulations
 - Switched to tight spacing.
 Doesn't help, I reduce the sizes instead.
 I would like to get the first two bars in the same line.
 - With an 1.5mm spacing everything fits quite right, though i have to reposition the manually adjusted symbols.
+- Selected all Fingering elements, then change their font to MScore1 8pt
+- In this version of MuseScore vertical positioning of fingering is only possible with the mouse, so I tried to line them up viewing with large zoom